UCRAerospaceSystems/CubeSat/README.md

-# Welcome to the UCR cubesat project!
+# Welcome to the UCR CubeSat project!

-## FOR NEW MEMBERS
+## For New Members
 ### To download this repository:

 Install git to your computer: https://git-scm.com/downloads